 What is Recursion in Data Structure?

 Recursion in data structure is a process where a function calls itself to solve smaller instances of the same problem until it reaches a base case, which stops the recursion.
-It is a fundamental concept used in programming and data structures to solve complex problems in a simpler, more modular way.
-This self-referential approach is well-suited for problems with repetitive, nested, or hierarchical structures, such as trees, graphs, and linked lists.
+Recursion in data structure is a fundamental concept used in programming and data structures to solve complex problems in a simpler, more modular way.
+Recursion in data structure (self-referential approach) is well-suited for problems with repetitive, nested, or hierarchical structures, such as trees, graphs, and linked lists.

 • Base Case: A condition that terminates the recursion to prevent infinite calls.